 Cabo’s Island Grill & Bar on Apalachee Parkway has friendly service, a fish tank and a loud and relaxed atmosphere.
 It offers a kids’ menu with all items priced at $4.98 and kids eat free from 4 PM – closing on Tuesday nights and 11 AM – 4 PM on Saturday.

-Red Elephant Pizza and Grill has two locations in Tallahassee, both offering an extensive kids menu, activity and coloring sheets at the table and an arcade.
+Red Elephant Pizza and Grill offers an extensive kids menu, activity and coloring sheets at the table and an arcade.
 The atmosphere is casual and fun.